 In a separate study, continuously-sulfonated precursor was heat treated to different temperatures to determine the effect of carbonization temperature on carbon fiber properties.
 In previous experiments, somewhat lower than expected carbon fiber properties were observed at an intermediate carbonization temperature whereas expectations were that properties would increase with increasing temperatures.
 It was hypothesized that the difference was mainly due to a change in furnace for higher temperature operation.
-In the continuous study, the high-temperature furnace was used with relatively wide temperature ranges.
+In the continued study, the high-temperature furnace was used with relatively wide temperature ranges.
 The result was more consistent improvement in properties with higher temperatures as evident in the data discussed below.
 These data were obtained on a precursor that was sulfonated and carbonized in a continuous manner at ORNL.

 During the last quarter of FY2012, Dow provided precursor samples in short lengths (12 inch) as well as in spools (continuous tow of length > 2 m) for carbonization trials at ORNL.
 These samples were successfully converted and yielded targeted mechanical properties.
-Heat treatment at >1800°C was necessary to achieve the desired modulus.
+Heat treatment at $>1800^{\circ}$ C was necessary to achieve the desired modulus.
 Temperature optimization was the next focus with the Dow precursor candidates.
-ORNL had previously achieved properties of 202 ksi tensile strength and 22 Msi modulus (at ORNL's maximum temperature process condition) with a polyolefinic precursor material produced using specialized spinning conditions not considered for focus in the CRADA due to scalability issues.
+ORNL had previously achieved properties of 202 ksi tensile strength and 22 Msi modulus (at ORNL's maximum temperature process condition) with a polyolefinic precursor material produced using specialized spinning conditions not considered for focus in the project due to scalability issues.
 These samples were shared with Dow researchers and they confirmed the properties.
 With multiple sets of Dow-stabilized samples, properties of 20 Msi (138 GPa) modulus and 200 ksi (1.38 GPa) tensile strength were achieved.
-Researchers demonstrated fibrillar morphology in stabilized fibers (which was key for mechanical property management) and that 5% elongation was achievable.
+Researchers demonstrated fibrillar morphology in stabilized fibers (which was a key for mechanical property management) and that 5% elongation was achievable.
 Such morphology allowed tensioning during conversion.

 Work continued to build in understanding how to improve and exploit these characteristics toward higher tensile strength for automotive and potentially other applications.
 Subsequently Dow continued development of their own precursor composition and process control parameters.
 In the first half of 2013, Dow prepared the next batches of sulfonated (crosslinked and pyrolyzable) samples and those were carbonized at lower temperature than the previous runs both at ORNL and at Dow's newly installed high temperature furnace.
 Depending on the processing history, samples exhibited tensile strength in the range of 145-350 ksi (1.0-2.4 GPa) and modulus in the range of 16-29 Msi (110-200 GPa).
-A couple of batches of samples show < 1.0% ultimate elongation and those are being correlated with the processing history of the fibers.
-Thus, while meeting a milestone for properties, a structure-property-processing relationship is being developed in order to better optimize properties versus economics of the process for the specific Dow formulations being utilized in the CRADA work.
-This completed one of the last major milestones for precursor development in the CRADA.
+A couple of batches of samples show < 1.0% ultimate elongation and those were correlated with the processing history of the fibers.
+Thus, while meeting a milestone for properties, a structure-property-processing relationship was developed in order to better optimize properties versus economics of the process for the specific Dow formulations.